 CONCLUSION:

 The Council must adopt a Significance and Engagement Policy by 1 December 2014, to comply with the LGA.
-Attached is a draft Policy for the Committee's consideration.
-It is recommended that the draft Policy be adopted for a period of public submissions and feedback, before being adopted by the Committee in November.
+Attached is the draft Policy which was notified for submissions.
+It is recommended that the Policy be adopted unamended.

 ATTACHMENT 1